-- Carry out a thorough visual inspection of the switch box and look for obvious defects such as loose connections or defective wiring. - Using an ohmmeter, check if contactors K1M, K2M, K3M and K5M (depending on your installation) operate correctly.
+- Carry out a thorough visual inspection of the switch box and look for obvious defects such as loose connections or defective wiring. - Using an ohmmeter, check if contactors K1M, K2M and K3M operate correctly.
 All contacts of these contactors must be in open position when the power is turned OFF.